KQM-git/TCL/mechanics/combat/elemental-reactions/elemental-gauge-theory.md

 To our knowledge, the framework of Elemental Gauge Theory can be applied to explain any elemental-related concept in Genshin.
 Extensive testing has been done and is viewable in the Evidence Vault under [Gauge Unit Theory - Testing and Evidence](../../../evidence/mechanics/combat/elemental-reactions/elemental-gauge-theory.md#gauge-unit-theory-testing-and-evidence).

 {% hint style="info" %}
-There is a [Definitions](https://library.keqingmains.com/mechanics/combat/elemental-reactions/elemental-gauge-theory#definitions) section at the bottom if any of the terms used are unfamiliar.
+If any words are unfamiliar, we have a entry on [common terms](../../../common-terms.md#reaction-terms), with a specific section on terms commonly found when discussing reactions.
 {% endhint %}

 ## Notation